Skip to Content

 April 15-16, 2026

-Building on the success of last years’ meeting, we are excited to host the 3rd US edition of the biannual ANT Neuromeeting.
-In April 2026, leading experts from around the globe will join us in the heart of Philadelphia for a two-day vibrant and immersive event, including newly added poster sessions alongside talks and workshops.
+Building on the success of last year’s meeting, we were proud to host the 3rd US edition of the biannual ANT Neuromeeting.
+In April 2026, leading experts from around the globe joined us in the heart of Philadelphia for a vibrant and immersive two-day event, featuring poster sessions alongside talks and workshops.

 Sleep Research Psychedelic Research Neuroscience Clinical EEG Hyperscanning Machine Learning Digital Diagnostics Neuromodulation TMS tFUS Mobility Personalized Medicine Neuromarkers Mental Health Robotics